akenza-io/device-type-library/data-models/README.md

-# Data models
+# Default data-models

-Common Akenza data models that are used throughout the device types.
+We provide common default Akenza data-models that can be used by either custom device-types or incorporated into device-types provided by our device-type library.

-Data models are referenced by using the id and relevant definition:
+The default data-models can be used by referencing the `$id` and it's sub-path of the relevant schema-definition in the `$ref` of a new schema as illustrated below:

 ```
 {